 Why Do They Work so Well?

 Unlike other coffee makers, the vacuum method creates a seal which traps all of the essential oils from the beans and captures all of the flavor and aromas within the machine.
 The water is in contact with the beans throughout the entire process which allows for a full extraction.
-The end result is the fullest flavor possible by virtue of using up all the qualities of the entire bean.
+The end result is a brew that yields arguably the fullest flavor possible by virtue of using up all the qualities of the entire bean.

 The vacuum method also creates the perfect level of heat for creating great black coffee.
 The air vapor is formed around 200 degrees F, so the water never reaches boiling point which can cause a loss of taste in coffee brewing.
 That’s why many coffee lovers know that the ideal temperature for brewing your coffee is just under boiling.
 This also ensures that the coffee is never burnt and reduces the risk of a bitter drink.

 The vacuum also means that the heat is held well while it brews and drains back down into the bottom container, giving you a hot cup of caffeinated perfection when the process is finished.
 This temperature is hard to maintain in other methods of brewing as the heat is usually lost in the process.
 Being able to maintain a consistent temperature has immediate effects on the end flavor.